Ready to travel? Click here to plan your next trip!

 The Bottom Line

-Which is better, Madrid or Barcelona travel?
+Should you visit Madrid or Barcelona?
 The most difficult part of comparing Madrid vs Barcelona is acknowledging that neither of these cities is the best one in Spain.
 They are the biggest, however, which means you’re likely to visit at least one of them on your next trip to the country.
 Personally, after several visits to both over the years, I’m on the fence—Barcelona’s beaches and surreal Gaudí attractions are difficult to shake a stick at, but then so are Madrid’s eclectic neighborhoods, dining and nightlife culture and the huge number of day trips you can take from the capital.
 Need personalized help planning your trip to Spain?
 Hire me as your Travel Coach—and let me sweat the details.

 Subscribe to email updates!